lmaisenbacher/logger2/README.md

 WantedBy=multi-user.target
 ```

-Importantly, the daemon is run under the user `rp-chiller`, as given by `User=rp-chiller`, which is the user for which `pipenv` was installed here.
-Also important is to define the working directory with `WorkingDirectory=...` to be the directory where the virtual environment of `pipenv` was initialized, and where the configuration file `config.ini` and the device JSON file defined in that configuration file are located, which here is just the directory of the repository itself.
-To use a different `config.ini` - and the device JSON defined in that `config.ini` - use the `-c` command line argument, e.g., to use `home/rp-chiller/Coding/logger2-config/chiller/config.ini`:
+Importantly, the daemon is run under the user "rp-chiller", as given by `User=rp-chiller`, which is the user for which pipenv was installed here.
+Also important is to define the working directory with `WorkingDirectory=...` to be the directory where the virtual environment of pipenv was initialized, and where the configuration file "config.ini" and the device JSON file defined in that configuration file are located, which here is just the directory of the repository itself.
+To use a different "config.ini" - and the device JSON defined in that "config.ini" - use the `-c` command line argument, e.g., to use "home/rp-chiller/Coding/logger2-config/chiller/config.ini":

 ```
 ExecStart=/home/rp-chiller/.local/bin/pipenv run python /home/rp-chiller/Coding/logger2/logger.py -c /home/rp-chiller/Coding/logger2-config/chiller/config.ini